broadinstitute/adapt/README.md

 INPUT-TYPE is one of:

 * `fasta`: The input is one or more FASTA files, each containing aligned sequences for a taxon.
-If more than one file is provided, the search finds designs that perform differential identification across the taxa.
+If more than one file is provided, the search finds taxon-specific designs meant for differential identification of the taxa.
 * `auto-from-args`: The input is a single NCBI taxonomy ID, and related information, provided as command-line arguments.
 This fetches sequences for the taxon, then curates, clusters and aligns the sequences, and finally uses the generated alignment as input for design.
 More information is in [Automatically downloading and curating data](#automatically-downloading-and-curating-data).